 Come winter time in Canada, storms sweep the Pacific and Atlantic coasts, snow blankets everything in between, and the heat gets turned up, way up, inside.
 All of which has given rise to a refreshing roster of distinctly Canadian cool-season escapes.

-If you haven't ever considered travelling during the winter, you just might find yourself packing after reading this list of must-do wintertime getaways.
+So if you’ve never been to Canada outside of summer, or have yet to visit, you just might find yourself packing for places north after reading this list of must-do wintertime getaways.

 Kick it up on the slopes

 Among the most exhilarating things to do in Canada during winter, skiing and snowboarding promise crisp fresh air, sparkling mountain vistas, and heaps of the country's signature fresh powder snow.
 Resorts big and small dot the land (there's even one on the prairies), serving up easy-to-epic runs, often with dining, apr?s-ski, and accommodations on the side.

 British Columbia alone is home to thirteen major resorts.
 Carve through one of North America's biggest snowfalls (11 metres annually) at Mt.
 Washington Alpine Resort, a 1.5-hour drive north of Nanaimo on Vancouver Island; make tracks down one or all of the eight winter playgrounds along Kootenay Rockies' fabled Powder Highway; or dip into the Alpine Fondue & Starlight Descent at Sun Peaks Resort - this National Geographic Best Winter Trip 2019 is just an hour's drive northeast of the riverside city of Kamloops.